hyperledger/indy-hipe/text/0160-rich-schema-w3c-credentials/README.md

 | **Rich Schema**  | Yes  | No  |
 | **Old Schema**  | No  | Yes |

-##### Relationship with Anoncreds version
+#### Relationship with Anoncreds version
-Both W3C compatible and non-W3C compatible issuance and presentation protocols can work with either Anoncreds 1.0 (`Cl`) math or Anoncreds 2.0 (`CL2`) math, so that Anoncreds math version is orthogonal to the Schema and credentials format.
+Both W3C compatible and non-W3C compatible issuance and presentation protocols can work with either Anoncreds 1.0 (`CL`) math or Anoncreds 2.0 (`CL2`) math, so that Anoncreds math version is orthogonal to the Schema and credentials format.
  - Anoncreds 1.0 is already working with the Old Schema approach.
-    - Both Anoncreds 1.0 and 2.0 must work the with Rich Schema approach
+ - Both Anoncreds 1.0 and 2.0 must work the with Rich Schema approach.
  - It's questionable whether Anoncreds 2.0 should work with the old Schema approach.

 |               | W3C compatible credentials  and Rich Schema | Non-W3C compatible credentials and Old Schema |
 | ------------- | ------------- | --- |